 Sure, building stuff yourself can be a great and fun way to learn.
 As a techie myself, I know it’s tempting to try to build custom solutions for all of our tech-related needs — from home automation projects to retrofitting your old electronic gadgets with new capabilities.

 But unless you’re doing it as a hobby, have lots of patience AND free time to spare, I’d advise against going for a DIY digital signage system.
 Especially if you want it for professional use.

 And I’m not just saying this because I’m selling a great, turn-key, digital signage system.
-I say it as a tinkerer myself, who often opt for off the shelf solutions instead of building my own — and also as someone who knows how tricky it is to design and build a professional calibre digital signage platform, because that’s exactly what I do for a living.
+I say it as a tinkerer myself, who often opts for off-the-shelf solutions instead of building my own — and also as someone who knows how tricky it is to design and build a professional caliber digital signage platform because that’s exactly what I do for a living.

 So, without further adieu, here are 5 reasons why you’d probably be better off with a ready-made solution.

 How much are you paid per hour?
 Take that number and multiply it by the 30+ hours that you’ll need to work on your custom digital signage solution.
 Unless you make like $1 or so, you’re not really saving money but building your own digital signage, but rather throwing them away.

 And not just in man-hours that could be spent doing something that would actually make you money, but also in plain old money.
 If you factor in the cost of the hardware and all the tools you need, you’re already quite close to the full price for a 1-year Yodeck subscription.

 This, in economics, is called “opportunity cost”.
 It’s about what you lose by spending time and effort doing one thing over another that would be more lucrative (or more valuable to you, in whatever sense).

 2) You’ll miss a lot of edge cases